 You are required to calculate the demand elastic of this product and comment upon the same.

-It is observed here that in case there is increase in the price of cooking oil say by ($55 – $50) $5 then there is change in demand for same that is decrease in demand by 300 units (35,000 – 34,700) and to calculate the how elastic the demand we shall first calculate percentage changes which is $5/$50 10% while for quantity it is 300/35,000 which is 0.86% and now we shall divide the change in quantity demanded by change in price which shall be in percentage that is 0.86% / 10% which is 0.086 times.
+It is observed here that in case there is increase in the price of cooking oil say by ($55 – $50) $5 then there is change in demand for same that is decrease in demand by 300 units (35,000 – 34,700) and to calculate the how elastic the demand we shall first calculate percentage changes which is $5/$50 10% while for the quantity it is 300/35,000 which is 0.86% and now we shall divide the change in quantity demanded by a change in price which shall be in percentage that is 0.86% / 10% which is 0.086 times.

 Hence, this implies that whenever the cooking oil product price increases the price by 1%, they would lose consumers only by 0.086%. hence, this can be stated that the demand for cooking oil is inelastic in nature.